-Performs advisory (non-quantitative) audits;
+Performs advisory (non-quantitative) audits; counsels customers on an individual basis on means to conserve electricity;

 Provides group presentations and panel discussions; and Provides printed material, including press releases and publications.

 GVEA also eliminated its special incentive rate for all electric homes, and placed a moratorium on electric home hook-ups in 1977.
 It has given out flow restrictors.
 It has prepared displays and presentations for the Fairbanks Home Show and the Tanana Valley State Fair.
 It coordinates its programs with the state and other programs.